super-dots/superdots/README.md

 ## Plugins

+### Using Existing Plugins

-After installing superdots, you can add superdots to your `~/.bashrc` that define your referenced superdots plugins:
+After installing superdots, you can record references to external superdots plugins in your `~/.bashrc` with:

 ```bash
 # ~/.bashrc